nyasu3w/mrubyc-m5/README.md

 > mrbc -B {name} {name}.rb

 `{name}.c` is generated.
-The generated C file is to be on src directory of the project. {name} would be specified your cpp file.
+The generated C file is to be on src directory of the project. {name} would be specified in your cpp file.

 In that case, please remove a line to call before_build function in near the bottom of `extra_script.py`.
 Otherwise, the build system would stop.